hirrolot/poica/README.md

  - `void *` types could be confused with each other;
  - Not self-documenting.

-poica implements generic types via a technique called _monomorphisation_, which means that it'll instantiate your generic types with concrete substitutions after preprocessing, eliminating all the disadvantages of `void *`.
+poica uses a technique called _monomorphisation_, which means that it'll instantiate your generic types with concrete substitutions after preprocessing, eliminating all the disadvantages of `void *`.

 ### Usage

-Below is a trivial implementation of a generic [linked list].
-There's nothing much to say, except that `POICA_MONOMORPHISE` expands to a unique function or type identifier, e.g. performs type substitution.
+Below is a trivial implementation of a generic [linked list]:

 [linked list]: https://en.wikipedia.org/wiki/Linked_list